WHAT IS IT?

 Only 12km away from Ambalavao, we find the natural reserve of Anja.
 It is a small, protected space but it has a great richness of flora and fauna.
 This stage on the bike takes approximately one hour and the visit to the park can be completed in two.
 It is a calmer day to relax and enjoy the natural richness of the country.
 The group will stay in the Park Hotel which offers shared bedrooms with individual bathrooms and restaurant service with European food.

 89km – 8 hours 45 minutes

 This is the hardest stage in terms of distance and slopes.
 However, as an incentive to carry out this stage, its important to note that there are a couple of spectacular descents where the landscape is beautiful.
-Refreshments will be given out every 20-25km and, at 40km from the destination, we will have a picnic.
-It’s just enough time to arrive at the village in the daytime and to settle in at the school of nuns: Père Luigi Ella.
+Refreshments will be given out every 20-25km and at 40km from the destination, we will have a picnic.
+This is just enough time to arrive at the village in the daytime and settle in at the school of nuns: Père Luigi Ella.
 This is the third year running that the nuns will welcome the group and offer them the best of everything that they have.
-They prepare the rooms with mattresses on the floor and access to the bathroom and showers.
+They prepare the rooms with mattresses on the floor and you will have access to the bathroom and showers.

 They also take care of preparing the dinner and breakfast, which they cook brilliantly.
 We can also suggest doing a film screening with the nuns and the people in the school to watch some short films with the villagers.

 From Zazafotsy to Ihosy.